Imaging Conductivity from Current Density Magnitude using Neural Networks: Reconstruction algorithm

 where $u_{\theta}\in\mathcal{N}(L, N_{\theta}, R)$ is the neural network realization with parametrization $\theta$, and $\{X_i\}^{n_1}_{i=1}$ and $\{Y_j\}^{n_2}_{j=1}$ are $n_1$ independent and identically distributed (i.i.d.) training samples drawn from $U(\Omega)$ and $n_2$ i.i.d training samples from $U(\partial\Omega)$, respectively.
 The empirical loss $\widehat{\mathcal{L}}_{\gamma}(\theta)$ is a Monte Carlo approximation of $\mathcal{L}_{\gamma}$.
 Note that in the low-dimensional case, one may employ standard quadrature rules.
 Then the training process boils down to solving the following optimization problem:

 Note that the box constraint $\Theta=\{\theta: \|\theta\|_{\ell^\infty}\leq R\}$ enforces a compact set on the (finite-dimensional) neural network parameter $\theta$, and the continuity of $\widehat{\mathcal{L}}_\gamma$ in $\theta$ (under mild conditions on $\rho$) ensures the existence of a global minimizer to the empirical loss $\widehat{\mathcal{L}}_\gamma$.
 We denote any global minimizer of the empirical loss $\widehat{\mathcal{L}}_{\gamma}(\theta)$ in \eqref{empiL} by $\theta^*$, and the corresponding neural network approximation in $\mathcal{N}$ by $u_{\theta^{\ast}}$.
 Note that ${u}_{\theta^*}$ is the neural network approximation to the minimizer $u^*$ of the population loss $\mathcal{L}_\gamma$ in \eqref{lossgamma}.
 However, the empirical loss $\widehat{ \mathcal{L}}_{\gamma}(\theta)$ is nonconvex in the parameter $\theta$ and may be fraught with local minimizers, and thus in theory, a global minimizer can be difficult to obtain.
 Nonetheless, in practice, researchers have found that simple algorithms \cite{BottouCurtis:2018}, e.g., (stochastic) gradient descent (SGD) \cite{RobbinsMonro:1951} or ADAM \cite{KingmaBa:2015}, can perform fairly well.
-In practice, the empirical loss $\mathcal{L}_\gamma$ is optimized by one such random solver $\mathcal{A}$ (e.g., SGD and ADAM), which outputs a stochastic approximation $\theta_\mathcal{A}$ to the optimal $\theta^*$ and also the corresponding network $u_{\theta_\mathcal{A}}$.
+In practice, the empirical loss $\widehat{\mathcal{L}}_\gamma$ is optimized by one such random solver $\mathcal{A}$ (e.g., SGD and ADAM), which outputs a stochastic approximation $\theta_\mathcal{A}$ to the optimal $\theta^*$ and also the corresponding network $u_{\theta_\mathcal{A}}$.

-In practical computation, the term $|\nabla u_{\theta}(x)|$ in the loss \eqref{empiL} requires some care, since its derivative may be ill-defined when the gradient $\nabla u_{\theta}(x)$ vanishes when computing its gradient with respect to the network parameters $\theta$.
+In practical computation, the term $|\nabla u_{\theta}(x)|$ in the loss \eqref{empiL} requires some care, since its derivative with respect to the network parameters $\theta$ may be ill-defined when the gradient $\nabla u_{\theta}(x)$ vanishes.
 Thus we replace the term $|\nabla u_{\theta}(x)|$ with a smooth approximation:

 where $\zeta>0$ is a small constant controlling the amount of smoothing.
 The boundary term can be treated similarly.
 In practice, the gradient $\nabla u_{\theta}$ with respect to the spatial variable $x$ is computed using automatic differentiation techniques, which are implemented in many popular platforms, e.g., tensorflow module \texttt{tf.gradients}.
 Thus, the overall computational technique can fully capitalize on modern algorithmic innovations, e.g., automatic differentiation \cite{Baydin:2018}.